How to Choose a Backpacking Stove

 Conclusion

-We obviously need something extremely small, light and reliable for the type of activities we do.
-A stove that can fit in your backpack and doesn’t weigh so much.
+The choice of a backpacking stove hinges on the nature of your activities.
+For those engaged in highly mobile pursuits such as hiking and trekking, prioritizing something extremely small, lightweight, and reliable is essential—a stove that seamlessly fits into your backpack without adding significant weight.
 But if you don’t have space problems and you have decided to use the stove only when camping and not while traveling or on long treks, then the other models are just as good.

 Have fun on your next trip.
 If you have any questions leave them in the comments.